 All careers

-Resource Economist
+Resource Economist Courses

 A Resource Economist evaluates the economic aspects of natural resources, conducting studies and providing recommendations for sustainable management and allocation.

-How do I become a resource economist
+How do I become a Resource Economist?

-Get qualified to work as a resource economist with a course recognised across Australia.
+Get qualified to work as a Resource Economist with a course recognised across Australia.
 Speak to a training provider to learn more.

 Further reading